jeffery-jefferson/LL1-Parser-Java/README.md

  - For MacOS use `chmod +x ./run.sh`
  - For Windows, the CMD determines the file as executable by its file extension

-**Note:** If the file does not work with a "command java not found" error, you will need to install the Java Runtime (JRE) to run the software
+**Note:** If the file does not work with a "command java not found" error, you will need to install the Java Runtime (JRE) to run the software.
+Although, it is better to install the JDK instead since the program will compile if there are no classes found in the /out folder.

 ## Parameters
 ```